Please ensure you submit as much information as possible to support your application. The following may be helpful:

 - Ref.
 No: This relates to the number on the tree preservation order such as T1, T2 in the case of individual trees.
 G1, G2 in relation to groups and W1, W2 in relation to woodlands.

-- Detailed description of proposal: This can be as simple as "fell tree" or "crown raise tree to 2.4m", "Crown reduce tree be a maximum of 30%", "Crown thin tree" and "remove broken, crossing branches", or "remove deadwood".
+- Detailed description of proposal: This can be as simple as "fell tree" or "crown raise tree to 2.4m", "Crown reduce tree be a maximum of 2 metres", "Crown thin tree by a maximum of 30%" and "remove broken, crossing branches", or "remove deadwood".